A Friendly Reminder That Winning in Pickleball Isn't the Only Thing That Matters

 In my opinion, playing the way that he and his wife did was deplorable.
 Maybe the youngsters thought they were hot stuff and notched another game in their win column to boost their rating.
 But their opponents did not come away from the game very happy or better off for it.

 By softening the game and being kind, by laughing and having fun, it allows everyone to leave the court feeling better about themselves.
 Everyone feels happy rather than feeling depressed over losing the game or being embarrassed (and maybe becoming discouraged).
+That is the real spirit of recreational pickleball, and it is worth protecting.

 Please remember to be kind on the courts.
 Let me know what you think.
 E-mail me at mike.leigh@ideas4usall.com.